mattjmcnaughton/parquet-lf/README.md

 # parquet-lf

-A lingua franca utility for converting between data formats (JSON, CSV) and Parquet.
+A lingua franca utility for converting between data formats (NDJSON, CSV) and Parquet.

 ## Installation